RexDjere/RCCG-Destiny-Chapel-Men-s-Fellowship-Bylaws/Section04.md

 - One time gift of $100 upon permanent transfer away from RCCG Destiny Chapel.
 - $100 gift upon the birth of a child.
 - $100 bereavement gift upon the death of a parent.

+Note: Any member who is not current on his dues loses all privileges stated above until he is current.